thermondo/threesixty/README.md

 ### Science

-360-degree surveys can be a great tools when performed correctly.
+360-degree surveys can be great tools when performed correctly.
 If they are not, you risk that the recipients of constructive feedback will not fully accept the feedback or worse go into [denial](https://en.wikipedia.org/wiki/Denial).